Where to watch today’s Ontario election announcements

 -

+Mask mandate to lift in Quebec as of May 14 in most public settings

-Quebecers may soon no longer have to wear masks in public places in order to protect against COVID-19.
+Quebecers will no longer have to wear masks in public places in order to protect against COVID-19, as of next Saturday.

 -